 A highly competent teacher workforce is a critical foundation for continually improving children’s educational outcomes.
 Teacher Quality (TQ) supports Iowa’s efforts for attracting, supporting, and retaining a diverse workforce of teachers to develop greater mastery and leadership in their classrooms by providing funds for teacher professional development.

 Senate File 277 provides funding for teachers to pursue individual and group professional development.
-Funding may include, but is not limited to, fees for professional conferences or workshops, educational materials, and/or time for learning teams to form and operate.
+Funding may include, but is not limited to, fees for professional conferences or workshops, coursework, educational materials, and/or time for learning teams to form and operate.

 To qualify, “All professional development plans must be aligned with the Iowa Professional Development Model… and must contain the following: